vincenthugues/budget-tracker/README.md

 ## Description

-A budget tracking app written using [Nest](https://github.com/nestjs/nest).
+A budget tracking app written using Nest and React.